Health Care Professional Information

 Staurocucumis liovillei, Mensamaria intercedens Lampert

-Sea cucumber is a marine invertebrate related to sea urchins and star fish.
+Sea cucumber is a marine invertebrate found all over the world.
 It is used in traditional Chinese medicine to treat fatigue, impotence, constipation, frequent urination, and joint pain.
 It is also a rich source of mucopolysaccharides, especially chondroitin sulfate, commonly used for arthritis.
 In vitro studies have shown that the saponins and fatty acids present in Sea cucumber are responsible for its anti-angiogenic, anti-tumor (2), antiproliferative (1), and antiviral properties (4) (3).

 One study suggests that Sea cucumber extract is beneficial in treating chronic gingivitis (5).